zoed707/Power-BI-Dashboard-for-Analyzing-Crimes-in-Los-Angeles/README.md

 # Power-BI-Dashboard-for-Analyzing-Crimes-in-Los-Angeles
-NB.
-PBIX file too large for github--> view on Google Drive here: https://drive.google.com/file/d/1Dna7q_KsH6XVNKwsn6CuFUHQ67apaJf0/view
+**NB.
+1. PBIX file too large for github--> view on Google Drive here: https://drive.google.com/file/d/1Dna7q_KsH6XVNKwsn6CuFUHQ67apaJf0/view
+      2. A static image of the dashboard can be found in this repo

 **Overview:**
 This is the capstone project from the Dataworks Winter 2025 cohort facilitated